WireFrameRate/PencilKitForSketch/README.md

 ## Future Updates
-The library currently only contains a left-docked vertical Toolpicker.
-In the future, a right-docked Toolpicker will be added.

-The tip size indicator is only shown in one size.
-The library will be updated to include multiple size option overrides.

-Tip color and tip size indicator color will be update to provide color customization.

-Color selector popup will be added.
+* Color selector popup will be added.

-"More" popup window will be added.
+* "More" popup window will be added.
+* Tool popups
+* Ruler on canvas.